SytxLabs/Laravel-PayPal/README.md

 ## Prerequisites

-* A configured default Laravel mail driver
+* A configured Laravel database connection
 * PHP 8.2 or higher
 * Laravel 10.0 or higher